QuietNatu/showcase/apps/rotom/README.md

 ## 🤡 Gotchas

-### Important issues unresolved for more than 5 years.
+### Important issues unresolved for more than 5 years

 - https://github.com/angular/angular/issues/4059
 - https://github.com/angular/angular/issues/7626
 - https://github.com/angular/angular/issues/10887

+### Karma test runner window information interferes with tests

+Testing library utils like screen.getByText or userEvent.tab will also interect with elements created by Karma that are not part of the test (like the test results information).
+This lowers the quality and confidence that the tests provide.

 ### Angular does not support importing components from uncompiled libraries